 Marking the return of the airlines services to Melbourne was a ceremony conducted outside gate 20 of the International terminal.

-Standing outside on the hardstand was the airlines Boeing 737-8SH, YJ-AV8 on a cold and dark Melbourne morning.
-A stark contract to the passengers who will arrive to beautiful and warm 27 degrees later that day.
+Standing outside on the hardstand was the airlines Boeing 737-8SH, wearing registration YJ-AV8, on a cold and dark Melbourne morning.
+A stark contrast to the passengers who will arrive to a beautiful and warm 27 degrees later on that day.

-Launching the service was Melbourne Airport Chief of Aviation David Hall who was trilled to announce another airline to his airports portfolio and destinations severed from Melbourne.
+Launching the service was Melbourne Airport Chief of Aviation David Hall, who was thrilled to announce another airline to his airports ever growing portfolio, adding more destinations served from Melbourne.
 “The service to Port Villa is a big win for Victorian travellers as well as holiday makers in Tasmania and Adelaide who use Melbourne as a hub to reach overseas destinations”, said Mr Hall.

 Also present at the launch was Air Vanuatu Managing Director and CEO Derek Nice.
 “We (Air Vanuatu) are excited to commence our new direct service today from Melbourne Airport to Port Vila, Vanuatu.
-Our direct nonstop morning flight, which see ours guest arrive in Vanuatu by lunchtime is a great opportunity for Victorian’s to explore our idyllic island nation and immerse themselves in the Melanesian spirit from the moment they arrive”.
+Our direct nonstop morning flight, which sees our guests arrive in Vanuatu by lunchtime is a great opportunity for Victorian’s to explore our idyllic island nation and immerse themselves in the Melanesian spirit from the moment they arrive”.

 The airline will fly to and from Melbourne on Tuesdays, Thursdays and Saturdays with departure from Melbourne at 7am.

-In 2004 government of Vanuatu decided to join operation s of Vanair, a well established domestic inter-island airline, with the international operations of Air Vanuatu.
-Noumea was added to its international schedule and the next generation Boeing 737-800 replaced older 737-400 model.
-Air Vanuatu is one of few airlines using Chinese made regional turboprop Y-12.
+In 2004 the Government of Vanuatu decided to join the operations of Vanair, a well established domestic inter-island airline, with the international operations of Air Vanuatu.
+Noumea was added to its international schedule and the next generation Boeing 737-800 replaced the older 737-400 model then in service.
+Air Vanuatu is one of a few airlines using the Chinese made, regional turboprop Y-12 aircraft.

 The airlines current fleet includes, three Viking Air DHC-6 Twin Otters, two Yunshuji T-12, two ATR 72, two Britten Norman BN-2 and a single Boeing 737-800.